 3.6 Disaster

-The disasters may be natural disasters such as earthquake, floods, cyclone, tsunami, landslides and avalanches; and man-made disasters such as nuclear, chemical disasters, explosions, act of sabotage and terrorism.
+The disasters may be natural disasters such as drought, earthquake, floods, heat waves, cold waves, thunderstorm, lightning, cloudburst, hailstorm, cyclone, tsunami, landslides and avalanches; and man-made disasters such as nuclear, chemical, biological, and radiological disasters, explosions, fire, act of sabotage and terrorism.
 Consequence of such disasters could be life threatening and debilitating in the long run.
 Also, man-made or natural disasters can trigger combined form of progressive disasters.

 3.7 Disaster management system — The set of people, procedures, information etc. to deal with management of resources and responsibilities for handling the disaster situation in terms of preparedness, measures, response, and recovery.

-3.8 Disaster management committee — A committee formed by drinking water utility consisting of personnel drawn from multidisciplinary areas to coordinate, take, implement and document decisions in accordance with disaster management policy.
+3.8 Disaster management committee —

+A committee formed by the top management consisting of personnel drawn from multidisciplinary areas to provide planning, operation, and logistics related directions to the drinking water utility/supplier in accordance with disaster management system laid by the top management.

 3.9 Drinking Water — Water to be used for drinking purpose that is conforming to acceptable limit of IS 10500.